Sera (company): History

-The company was founded in 1970 by fish food salesman Josef Ravna.k The company name “Sera” came from the combination of Ravnak's first name: Sepp (nickname for Josef), and his family name: Ravnak.
+Sera was founded in 1970 by fish food salesman Josef Ravnak.
+The name came from the combination of Ravnak's first name Sepp (nickname for Josef), and his family name.

-Shortly after its founding, the company began to specialize in lyophilization, a freeze-dry process that preserves food animals with optimal retention of their nutrients and vitamins.
+Shortly after its founding, the company began to specialize in lyophilization, a freeze-dry process that preserves food animals with the intended retention of their nutrients and vitamins.

-In 1972, Sera Vipan flakes became the flagship product of the company, marking a shift in focus towards the broader aquarium hobby.
-Throughout the 1970s, Sera expanded its product range to include water conditioners such as Sera Aqutan and Sera Morena, aquatic plant fertilizers like Sera Florena, and aquarium fish medications including Sera Costapur and Sera Baktopur.
-The company also developed a series of water testing kits during this period.
+In 1972, Sera Vipan flakes became the flagship product of the company, aiming towards broader aquarium hobby customers.
+In the 1970s, Sera expanded its product range to include water conditioners such as Sera Aqutan and Sera Morena, aquatic plant fertilizers like Sera Florena, and aquarium fish medications including Sera Costapur and Sera Baktopur.
+The company also developed water testing kits during this period.

 By the late 1970s, Sera introduced garden pond care products as well as products for turtles and other reptiles.

-During the 1980s, Sera continued to broaden its offering with new lines of foods, vitamins, and technological products.
-Notably, the era featured the launch of the Sera Bio-Denitrator, the first device designed to biologically reduce nitrate levels in aquariums.
+During the 1980s, Sera added new lines of foods, vitamins, and technological products, among which the Sera Bio-Denitrator, a device designed to biologically reduce nitrate levels in aquariums.

 Sera products are sold in more than 80 countries.